 The European PET Bottle Platform (EPBP), a voluntary group of experts who evaluate the impacts of new technologies on PET recycling processes, gave interim approval for polyethylenefuranoate (PEF) to be recycled through existing PET bottle recovery systems.

 PEF is a bio-based plastic that looks and feels like PET but has a different molecular structure.
 It has improved gas-barrier properties and a higher mechanical strength, so packaging producers could use less material to produce a food and drink package with a longer shelf life.
+Broader adoption of PEF could cause recycling industry anxiety over PET look-alike packaging entering the PET stream, degrading its quality.
+PEF also has the potential to cut into the market share for PET, a widely recovered plastic, although one expert said it’s not likely to supplant PET anytime soon.

 The polyester is made by Amsterdam-based Synvina, which is a joint venture between global chemicals company BASF and Dutch research and development company Avantium.
 The companies formed Synvina last fall.